 Energy

-From its earliest days, BINA researchers have played a vital role in the development of renewable energy applications.
-Focusing on photovoltaics, energy storage, solar thermal energy, energy conservation – as well as basic research – BINA’s nano-energy experts are world leaders in the techniques that are forging a path toward practical and green solutions for a sustainable future.
+Since its early days, BINA researchers have played a vital role in developing renewable energy applications to address the global challenges of climate change, energy security, and energy poverty, focusing on photovoltaics, energy storage, solar thermal energy, energy conservation, and basic research.
+BINA's nano-energy experts are world leaders in the techniques forging a path toward practical and green solutions for enhancing people's quality of life by forming a sustainable future.

 Researchers